 Beacon is committed to ensuring that the Board and its Committees have an appropriate composition and blend of backgrounds, skills, experience and personal attributes to discharge their duties effectively.
-No one individual dominates the decision-making.
+No one individual dominates decision-making.

-The Board keeps its membership and that of its Committees under regular review to ensure an acceptable balance is maintained.
+The Board keeps its membership, and that of its Committees, under regular review to ensure an acceptable balance is maintained.
 It is satisfied that all Directors have sufficient time to devote to their roles and that undue reliance is not placed on any individual.

 Beacon recognizes the importance of having independent directors on the Board.
-For the reporting period, four directors were classified as "independent".
-In determining directors' independence, Beacon subscribes to the definition of directors' independence as articulated in the CBTT Corporate Governance Guidelines (2007) and the Trinidad and Tobago Corporate Governance Code (2013).
+For the reporting period, two directors were classified as "independent".
+In keeping with the Trinidad and Tobago Corporate Governance Code, the Board recognizes the need to regularly review its Profile and Composition in 2020 to align with governance best practice.
+3

-do not These Directors participate in performance-based incentive plans.
+These Directors do not participate in performance based incentive plans.
 The Chairman and independent directors are paid fees that are determined by benchmarking against organizations of similar size and nature of business.

 The Board and its Committees are supplied with regular, comprehensive and timely information in a form and quality that enables them to discharge their duties effectively.
-All Directors are able to make further enguiries of the Executive Directors or management whenever necessary and have access to the services of the Company Secretary.
+All Directors are able to make further enquiries of the Executive